zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/slow_mobiles.gif"  height="500" />

 Note:
-Mobiles are not capable of required computation power
+Mobiles were not capable of required computation power (and it is still the case)

 The reason is the complexity of the new method.
 Let me explain it shortly.
 Suppose we have following image (Next slide)